 A smart contract is a computer protocol that automatically executes, enforces, and verifies business rules encoded in a digital contract.
 When it is being executed, nobody can change, alter, and influence the behavior of the business rules.

-Several DLT based consensus (verification) methods and mechanisms also play a crucial role in the success of a blockchain solution.
-Their use varies depending on the type of DLT implementation and business requirements.
-Some standard DLT based verification methods (consensus algorithms )are proof-of-work, proof-of-stake, byzantine fault-tolerant (BFT), and special notary nodes.
+Essentially, it is deployed with the blockchain solution to ensure authentic information flow in the network.
+However, some blockchains provide provisions for changing the smart contract rules as per the mutual consent of all transacting parties.
+Use of several blockchain based consensus (verification) methods and mechanisms also play a crucial role in the sustainability of the smart contract solution.
+Their implementation depends on the type of distributed ledger technology and unique business requirements.
+Some standard DLT based verification methods (consensus algorithms) are proof-of-work, proof-of-stake, byzantine fault-tolerant (BFT), and special notary nodes.

 Organizations get features like irrevocability, peer-to-peer transactions, and cryptographic security implementations to ensure trust in transactions, and prevent data modifications.

 It has provision to invoke every transaction ever stored on the database for verification and audit scenarios while maintaining immutability.

 Smart contracts eliminate intermediaries from the financial ecosystem to reduce transaction costs, accelerate data transfers, and strengthen security.

 Smart contract brings transparency, traceability, process automation, quick and easy contract execution, cost-effective processes.
 Smart contract help in removing unwanted third-parties and hence the intermediary fee.
 Third-parties elimination depends on the processes